dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 then your work is also easter due that.
 Tools like Docker allow everyone to do they work better.

-native vs docker setup time on production

-simple lamp (simple days) vs complicated stack (multiple services)

 old habits - native sass vs docker sass, how to overcome

-destruction promotes growth

-docker fits perfectly into our current infrastructure, since 95% of our developers are using Linux for development.

-solomon hykes

 dynamic runtime -  dockerfile vs puppet etc